RocketChat/handbook/operations/security-policy/README.md

 ## Device & Portable Storage Security

 Our general policy is that everyone is responsible to secure their workstation by themselves.
 We do not enforce group policies, software whitelisting, or such.
-This means in turn that you must be taking a greater amount of care to secure your workstation.
+This means in turn that you yourself must be taking a greater amount of care to secure your workstation.

 #### General
 Applicable to all devices:
 - Keep your workstation in a secure environment (e.g. a locked room or building).
 - Always lock your workstation screen when leaving it.
 - Store all important or sensitive information on network drives (e.g. GSuite).
 - Keep your antivirus and antimalware protection up to date at all times and with daily definition updates
 - Keep on updating your operating system and local software to the latest version as soon as it becomes available.
+- Run a full anti-malware check at least monthly.
 - In case of a virus/malware warning, run a full scan and resolve all findings.
-Run a full check at least monthly.
 - Use software and OS that still receive security updates from their vendors.
-- Do not install software that could cause security risks.
+- Do not install software that could cause security risks (e.g. not from official app stores).
 You are responsible to determine if a new software you are about to install poses a security risk.
 - Limit your privileges to what is necessary (e.g. do not run programs with administrator privileges that do not need them).
-- When decommissioning a workstation, securely wipe it with DBAN or an alternative (factory reset) before using it in another way (e.g. selling it).
+- When decommissioning a workstation, securely wipe it with DBAN or an alternative (e.g. factory reset) before using it in another way (e.g. selling it).

-#### Mobile Specifics
+#### Mobile Device Specifics
 - Install at least one authenticator app to allow for multifactor authentication
 - No jailbreak / rooted devices
 - Do not store business information outside of apps (e.g. in the download folder), instead keep information inside the native apps and use the app-side browser to view and modify information.

 #### Portable Storage
 Portable Storage (e.g. USB sticks, external HDDs) creates some additional risks, especially to availability of information and the risk of theft.
 That is why portable storage is generally not allowed to be used for Rocket.Chat information.